How does VersaTiles work?

 Need more information?

-We habe collected some guides and explanations in our documentation repository, including a comprehensive compendium.
+We have collected some guides and explanations in our documentation repository, including a comprehensive compendium.
 Hopefully we will be able to integrate the documentation into the website in the near future.